RMWinslow/posts/numbers/quinary.md

 141-150: kame, kami, kamo, kamu, kana, kane, kani, kano, kanu, keja
 ```

 (Pronounce each vowel in its own syllable.
-Use the IPA or Spanish pronunciation of each vowel.)
+I suggest using the Spanish pronunciation of each vowel, which coincide with the IPA pronunciations.
+For the pronunciation of `j`, just follow your heart.)

-## Converter
+### Base-5² Converter

 <fieldset>
     <legend>Decimal to Syllabic Quinary</legend>